-NEUPOGEN® is a sterile‚ clear‚ colorless‚ preservative-free liquid for parenteral administration containing Filgrastim at a specific activity of 1.0 ± 0.6 x 108 U/mg (as measured by a cell mitogenesis assay).
-The product is available in single use vials and prefilled syringes.
-The single use vials contain either 300 mcg or 480 mcg Filgrastim at a fill volume of 1.0 mL or 1.6 mL, respectively.
-The single use prefilled syringes contain either 300 mcg or 480 mcg Filgrastim at a fill volume of 0.5 mL or 0.8 mL, respectively.
-See table below for product composition of each single use vial or prefilled syringe.
+NEUPOGEN injection is a sterile‚ clear‚ colorless‚ preservative-free liquid containing filgrastim at a specific activity of 1.0 ± 0.6 x 108 U/mg (as measured by a cell mitogenesis assay).
+The product is available in single-use vials and prefilled syringes.
+The single-use vials contain either 300 mcg/mL or 480 mcg/1.6 mL of filgrastim.
+The single-use prefilled syringes contain either 300 mcg/0.5 mL or 480 mcg/0.8 mL of filgrastim.
+See table below for product composition of each single-use vial or prefilled syringe.

 What are the possible side effects of filgrastim (Neupogen, Neupogen SingleJect)?